 Virtue is undoubtedly beneficent; but the man is to be envied to whom her ways seem in anywise playful.
-And, though she may not talk much about suffering and self-denial, her silence on that topic may be accounted for on the principle ca va sans dire.
-The calculation of the greatest happiness is not performed quite so easily as a rule of three sum; while, in the hour of temptation, the question will crop up, whether, as something has to be sacrificed, a bird in the hand is not worth two in the bush; whether it may not be as well to give up the problematical greater happiness in the future, for a certain great happiness in the present, and
+And though she may not talk much about suffering and self-denial, her silence on that topic may be accounted for on the principle ca va sans dire.
+The calculation of the greatest happiness is not performed quite so easily as a rule or three sum; while, in the hour of temptation, the question will crop up, whether, as something has to be sacrificed, a bird in the hand is not worth two in the bush; whether it may not be as well to give up the problematical greater happiness in the future, for a certain great happiness in the present, and

 "Buy the merry madness of one hour With the long irksomeness of following time."
-1 are in a bad case.
+1

+If mankind cannot be engaged in practices "full of austerity and rigour," by the love of righteousness and the fear of evil, without seeking for other compensation than that which flows from the gratification of such love and the consciousness of escape from debasement, they are in a bad case.
 For they will assuredly find that virtue presents no very close likeness to the sportive leader of the joyous hours in Hume's rosy picture; but that she is an awful Goddess, whose ministers are the Furies, and whose highest reward is peace.